Innocence Canada: Work

 Innocence Canada accepts case review applications from individuals who have been wrongfully convicted of homicide offences.
 Applications are reviewed by a volunteer committee of lawyers and former judges to determine whether new and significant evidence of innocence can be identified.
 Where there is a reasonable likelihood that such evidence can be found, a lawyer may be assigned to conduct a full review of the case.
 Innocence Canada will then determine whether there is sufficient new evidence to submit an application for ministerial review on the grounds of miscarriage of justice to the Minister of Justice.

 Innocence Canada has provided expert evidence to several public inquiries tasked with reviewing wrongful convictions in Canada.
 The organization also offers educational resources to increase public knowledge regarding the causes of wrongful convictions.

 Innocence Canada is a member of the Innocence Network, an international collective of organizations dedicated to providing pro bono legal and investigative services to individuals who have been wrongly convicted and to preventing wrongful convictions.

 Notable cases

-As of 2024, Innocence Canada has been directly involved in the exoneration of 29 wrongfully convicted individuals, including David Milgaard, Guy Paul Morin, Glen Assoun, and Steven Truscott.
+Some of the exoneration of 36 wrongfully convicted individuals, exonerated include David Milgaard, Guy Paul Morin and Steven Truscott.

 The organization has represented several individuals whose wrongful convictions for homicide were largely the result of flawed conclusions drawn by disgraced former pediatric forensic pathologist Charles Smith.
 In each of these cases, the true cause of death was later determined to be either natural causes or accidental.

 Innocence Canada also helped to exonerate Robert Baltovich and Anthony Hanemaayer.
 Both men were convicted of murders that are now believed to have been committed by notorious serial rapist and murderer Paul Bernardo.

 Although not officially included among Innocence Canada’s exonorees, the organization provided legal assistance to some members of the Port Hope 8.